MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ---
-title: Tutorial Migrate a WebLogic Server Azure with Elastic Stack on Azure as the logging solution
+title: "Tutorial: Migrate a WebLogic Server cluster to Azure with Elastic on Azure as the logging solution"
 description: This tutorial walks you through deploying WebLogic Server to Azure with Elastic Stack on Azure as the logging solution
 author: edburns
 ms.author: edburns